Wuodan/routheon/README.md

 targets and provides it to Traefik.

 It’s **optional** — Routheon works normally without it.
-Only required if you want `/v1/models` to aggregate all active model servers.
+Only required if you want `/v1/models` to aggregate all active model servers or to expose `/stats`.

 The service aggregates the `/v1/models` output from all reachable `llama.cpp` servers and returns an OpenAI compatible output as if one server was providing multiple models.

 #### Installation

-1. Copy [`traefik/mappings/routheon-server.yml`](traefik/mappings/routheon-server.yml) to `/etc/traefik/mappings/` (same path as
+1. Copy [`traefik/mappings/routheon-server.yml`](traefik/mappings/routheon-server.yml) to `/etc/traefik/mappings/` (same
-   other mappings).
+   path as other mappings).
    In `routheon-server.yml`, change the URL to `http://127.0.0.1:9080`.

    ```bash